quartiq/miniconf/miniconf_mqtt/README.md

 startup.run(&mut mm2, &mut session, &settings).await?;
 ```

-`LoadRetained` applies only retained `settings/<leaf>` publications with `rev`, waits for
+`LoadRetained` applies only retained `settings/<leaf>` publications with `auth=""`, waits for
 `100 ms + 3 * settings-subscribe-RTT` of quiet after the last accepted retained publish, then
 unsubscribes.
-Stale topics, missing `rev`, empty payloads, and invalid JSON are ignored.
+Stale topics, missing `auth`, empty payloads, and invalid JSON are ignored.
 Arbitrary
 retained pruning remains a client/tooling operation.

 Use it only before the first MM2 startup of a device process.
 On a device reconnect or network